mvtab/aurx/README.md

 Package completions are using the AUR HTTP RPC API, which has a daily rate limit of 4000 requests per IP per day.

 ### Search installed mark
 Packages may be falsely marked as installed in search operations, if coincidentally an installed package is called exactly like one found online.

-### List
-If the results include not installed packages or search errors, it means an installed package is not on AUR anymore or it got removed from the system.
-If it's installed on the system then it's missing from AUR.
+When using the `list` operation, which is also `search` under the hood, appearence of not installed packages means a package is in `aurx`'s package_list but not installed on the system.
+Search errors from `list` mean a package is in `aurx`'s package_list (installed on system or not) and not on AUR.

 ### Containers
 You can find an example Containerfile in the root of the repository.